Inquests & Public Inquiries

 Why should I use 25 Bedford Row for representation at an inquest or public inquiry?

-Our regulatory barristers regularly advise and represent interested parties at inquests and public enquiries, with decades of experience across our team handling a wide range of the most complex and contentious cases.
+Our regulatory barristers regularly advise and represent interested parties at inquests and public inquiries, with decades of experience across our team handling a wide range of the most complex and contentious cases.

 We are noted by the Legal 500 for being “approachable, professional and reliable” and for our “genuine depth in numbers, expertise and legal talent”.
 25 Bedford Row has also been praised by Chambers & Partners for our “client focused, high quality service” and our “reputation for excellence”.

 Our barristers have appeared in many of the leading inquests of the last decade ranging from military inquests to Coronial hearings involving some of the most high-profile deaths in recent years.

 John Cooper QC is the author of Inquests (published by Hart in 2011), which is considered one of the leading texts on the subject.

 What is the difference between an inquest and a public inquiry?